AK-Saigyouji/Procedural-Cave-Generator/README.md

 ### 4.1 Map generation

 The purpose of map generation is to produce a Map object, which is a grid of tiles (internally, a 2d byte array of 0s and 1s) corresponding to floors and walls.
-I've created an application that offers a visualization of the default map generator and a fairly detailed overview of the underlying algorithms and their run times.
-It can be accessed [here](https://ak-saigyouji.github.io).
 The overall structure is dictated by cellular automata, and connectivity is enforced using a standard minimal spanning tree algorithm (Kruskal's).

 ### 4.2 Mesh generation